Sturmlocke86/Sturmlocke86/README.md

 - 👋 Hi, I’m @Sturmlocke86
 - 👀 I’m interested in Linux, Ubuntu, OpenSuse, Fedora, Proton, Steam, Wine, Codeweavers, and more
 - 🌱 I’m currently working for a  multinational technology company
-- 💞️ I’m looking to test and provide simple user feedback to stuff I use on Linux (ProtonGE for example)
+- 💞️ I’m looking to test and provide simple user feedback to the stuff I use on Github and Linux (ProtonGE for example)
 - 📫 How to reach me: telepathically